 After years of rumors of a reboot or re-imagining, it looks like it’s officially time to take the red pill again.
 After celebrating its 20th anniversary in 2019, The Matrix is going back online.
 Here is everything we know so far about the long-awaited return to the year 2199.

 Who Is Behind the Camera for Matrix 4?

+The original trilogy’s co-director Lana Wachowski, is returning to helm the fourth chapter.
 In a statement, Warner Brother’s Toby Emmerich said “We could not be more excited to be re-entering The Matrix with Lana.
 Lana is a true visionary — a singular and original creative filmmaker — and we are thrilled that she is writing, directing and producing this new chapter in ‘The Matrix’ universe.”

-Joining the original actors is Aquaman’s own Black Manta, Yahya Abdul-Mateen II (via Variety).
-Although not confirmed, many speculate that he could be playing a younger version of Morpheus in the film.
+Joining the original actors is Aquaman’s own Black Manta, Yahya Abdul-Mateen II.
+Many speculate that he could be playing a younger version of Morpheus in the film.
 One actor not confirmed to come back as of yet is original Morpheus actor Laurence Fishburne.
 This leads to even more speculation that Abdul-Mateen might be playing his part.